John Brannen (basketball): Cincinnati

 On April 14, 2019, Brannen was named the new head coach of Cincinnati.

 In his first season, Brannen lead the Bearcats to a 20–10 record earning a share of the regular season American Athletic Conference title and the 1st overall seed in the conference tournament.
 However, the season was abruptly ended due to the ongoing COVID-19 pandemic.
 The Bearcats were led by Jarron Cumberland and Trevon Scott, playing in a 2019–20 season record seven overtime games over the course of the season.

-With a new roster and added struggles including a 25 day COVID-19 pause, the Bearcats ended Brannen's second year fifth overall in the regular season with a 12–11 overall record.
+With a new roster and added struggles including a 25-day COVID-19 pause, the Bearcats ended Brannen's second year fifth overall in the regular season with a 12–11 overall record.
 The team did make a surprise run to the conference tournament championship game before losing to an eventual Final Four team in Houston.

 Dismissal

 Within two days after the conference tournament championship, the Bearcats saw six players enter the transfer portal.
 On March 26, the AD John Cunningham announced the university would begin investigating allegations against the program.
 On April 3, it was announced that Brannen was placed on indefinite leave.
 On April 9, Cincinnati announced John Brannen had been relieved of his duties effective immediately.
-On September 8, 2022 it was announced that Brannen and the University of Cincinnati had reached an amicable resolution, later announced to be a $2.75 million settlement.
+On September 8, 2022, it was announced that Brannen and the University of Cincinnati had reached an amicable resolution, later announced to be a $2.75 million settlement.

 Return to coaching

-Beginning in 2022, Brannen rejoined Anthony Grant as a program analyst and senior special assistant for Dayton.
+Brannen rejoined Anthony Grant as a program analyst and senior special assistant for Dayton for the 2022–23 season.
+Brannen left the program after one year.